Buy Fresh Buy Local Chesapeake

-Buy Fresh Buy Local Chesapeake's tag line "Eat Local—Save the Bay" says it all: By buying local food you are keeping farmers farming, protecting their land with sustainable agriculture, which means a healthier and cleaner Chesapeake Bay.
+Buy Fresh Buy Local Chesapeake's tag line is "Eat Local—Save the Bay."
+How can eating local save the Bay?
+When you buy local food you are keeping local farmers farming, protecting their land with sustainable agriculture, and that means a healthier and cleaner Chesapeake Bay.

 What do these "locals" have in common?